Kinoma/SourceDocumentation/kinoma_documentation_template.md

 When adding, deleting, or moving a table, remember to also update the numbering of any other affected tables.

-Especially in reference sections, it can be useful to arrange information in a simple columnar format, without a table caption or heading; the next section includes many examples of this.
+Especially in reference sections, it can be useful to arrange information in a simple columnar format, without a table caption or column heads; the next section includes many examples of this.

 ##Applying the Formats
 This section shows how the aforementioned styles (plus some others) are applied in specific contexts, in subsections with headings like this: